Welcome to the new KidsHealth website! See what is new.

 After a pneumothorax

-If your child has had a pneumothorax, they are not allowed to fly unless they have had a chest x-ray that shows the pneumothorax has gone.
+If your child has had a pneumothorax, they can't travel by plane until they've had a chest x-ray that shows it's gone.

 Last reviewed